-On this winter day trip from Akureyri in Iceland's north, James discovers the magic of Europe's most powerful waterfall, Dettifoss.
+On this winter day trip from Akureyri in Iceland's north, I discovered the magic of Europe's most powerful waterfall, Dettifoss.

 The clouds part suddenly, letting sunlight spill through and lighting up the rushing white water as it tumbles out over the edge.
 In the glowing frothy water of the river below, a single duck calmly swims upriver, dwarfed by the granite walls of the canyon.
 “This is the beauty.
 Dettifoss is the beast” says Thor, our guide for the day.

 We’re at Goðafoss, one of Iceland’s prettiest waterfalls just east of Akureyri.
 The northern region has had an unusually warm winter, and the landscapes normally blanketed in February snows are already seeing the first signs of spring.
 Surrounding Goðafoss are yellow plains splotched with snow, the river flowing north towards the coast powerful with the melted snows.
 I wonder what Iceland’s notoriously fickle weather will be like at our destination for the day; Dettifoss, the most powerful waterfall in Europe.

 It’s a big day trip from Akureyri to Dettifoss, especially in the winter time.
 Despite the recent slew of pleasant weather, Thor still isn’t sure what the conditions will be like up at the falls.
 Instead of speculating too much, once we’re back on the road towards Lake Myvatn he tells us interesting tidbits of information about the area we’re driving through.